 (a piper's gracing of the dominant) and other features make manifest.

-asked what was its name, seemingly is not know and replied as above
+asked what was its name, seemingly did not know and replied as above

 Pat Ward's Jig

 old man with a white crescent-shaped beard.
 He played a double changer

-- two reeds, two bores and two stop-holes for each finger, as compared with the usual
+- two reeds, two bores and two stop-holes for each finger, as compared

-identical with that of the hornpipe - a "common"
+nearly identical with that of the hornpipe - a "common"

 "Valencia" is from the Gaelic Beal Inse - The Island-mouth,

-be an open bay, between Donlus Head and Portmagee in the
+otherwise be an open bay, between Donlus Head and Portmagee in the

 extreme West of Iveragh (pron.
 Eevraw) Peninsula in Kerry.
 A schoolmaster